 In 1879 an unanticipated migration of nearly seven thousand African Americans from Mississippi and Louisiana to Kansas prompted a debate among national black leaders.
 Frederick Douglass thought it unwise that black women and men would leave the South.
 John Mercer Langston disagreed.
-As in this speech below he gives his reasons for supporting the movement of African Americans to the North and West.
+As in this speech below, given in Washington, D.C. to the Emigrant Aid Society on October 7, 1879, he presents his reasons for supporting the movement of African Americans to the North and West.

 Seventeen years ago, on the 22d day of September, Abraham Lincoln published his preliminary Proclamation of Emancipation, and one hundred days thereafter, on the 1st day of January, 1863, he issued the proclamation in which he designated the States and parts of States in which the abolition of slavery, as a war measure, was declared.
 The abolition of slavery in the border States soon followed; and those persons who, prior to this action, had been held and designated as things, chattels persona], sustaining in the eye of the law only the status of four-footed beasts and creeping things, were given emancipation, and, as supposed, all those dignities which are implied in self-ownership and manhood.